Super Monkey Ball 3D

 is a platform party game, part of the Super Monkey Ball game series.
-It was developed for the Nintendo 3DS handheld game console.
-Players can either use the Circle Pad or the internal gyroscope of the Nintendo 3DS to navigate AiAi and the others so they can collect as many bananas as possible within the time limit as in previous games in the series.
+It was developed and published by Sega for the Nintendo 3DS handheld game console.
+Players can use either the Circle Pad or the internal gyroscope of the Nintendo 3DS to navigate AiAi and the others so they can collect as many bananas as possible within the time limit as in previous games in the series.

 Gameplay

 Super Monkey Ball 3D supports three full-featured gameplay modes: traditional Super Monkey Ball puzzles, "Monkey Race" in which players race each other in frantic car battles, and "Monkey Fight" in which players fight each other in manic brawls.
 The latter two modes, Monkey Race and Monkey Fight, can be played via wireless connection with up to four players locally.

 It was originally released on March 3, 2011 in Japan.
 It was later released as a launch title on March 25, March 27 and March 31 of the same year in Europe, North America and Australia, respectively.
 Sega has also released the game as the downloadable title for the Nintendo eShop in Europe and North America on April 3, 2014.